AAlab1819/FarrellNathaniel-01082170002/Week02-Sorting/README.md

 ```
 This array will not work because 3 doesn't fill the condition of 3 < 3.
 Therefore 0 is printed.

-The way this works is by counting how many unsupportableStewards are there, by subtracting the amount of unsupportableStewards from amountStewards.
+The way this works is by counting how many *unsupportableStewards* are there, by subtracting the amount of *unsupportableStewards* from *amountStewards*.
 So in:
 ```
 7 5 3 8 3
 ```